 The Agency has a defined contribution retirement savings plan covering substantially all eligible employees.
-The Agency makes a 4 percent contribution based on employees' salaries.
-Additionally, a 2 percent discretionary contribution to the plan is provided.
-Pension expense was \$112,748 and \$113,849 for the years ended December 31, 2020 and 2019, respectively.
+The Agency makes a 4% contribution based on employees' salaries.
+Additionally, a 2% discretionary contribution to the plan is provided.
+Pension expense was \$117,163 and \$112,748 for the years ended December 31, 2021 and 2020, respectively.